Our experts answer your questions with a smile

 Renault Trucks D Wide Z.E

 Concerning the Renault Trucks D Wide Z.E, it is designed primarily for the urban environment, and facilitates the collection of waste in this environment.
-This vehicle can therefore be used in low-emission zones (ZFE) and restricted traffic zones.
+This vehicle therefore provides access to low-emission zones (EPZ) and restricted traffic zones.

-It has a payload of up to 11 tonnes, a significant reduction in total weight when used in urban environments.
+It offers a payload of up to 11 tonnes, a significant reduction in overall weight when used in urban traffic, as is its purpose.

-It has just 2 electric motors for a maximum power of 500 hp, which is more than enough for its purpose.
+It has just 2 electric motors with a maximum power output of 500 hp, which is more than enough for its purpose.

 Tesla Semi